dasanor/microbase/README.md

 ### services

-The service use the `Hapi` framework to expose and call the service operations.
+The services use the `Hapi` framework to expose and call the service operations.

 #### Use